Necas scores twice as Hurricanes top Lightning 4-3

 COME AND SEE

-This marked Carolina’s first home game since North Carolina Gov. Roy Cooper announced indoor sports venues could hold up to 50% capacity.
+It was Carolina’s first home game since North Carolina Gov. Roy Cooper announced indoor sports venues could hold up to 50% capacity.
 That would have meant more than 9,000 spectators at PNC Arena.

 However, the team limited the number of additional tickets made available in order to adhere to other protocols.
 Attendance was listed at 4,433.